Prag8855/aab/content/guides/german-visa-health-insurance.md

 [HanseMerkur's Visa Plus travel insurance](/out/hansemerkur-travel) works well for a Schengen visa application.

-[If you don't need a visa to visit Germany](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148), you don't need travel insurance, but it's still good to have.
+[If you can visit Germany without a visa](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148), you don't need travel insurance, but it's good to have.

 ### For a National Visa